kelsey-ek/of7azure/GUIDE/Failover.md

     ReadOnlyMany – the volume can be mounted read-only by many nodes (ROX) ReadWriteMany – the volume can be mounted as read-write by many nodes (RWX)
     ```
-- Storage services with access modes
+- Storage Services with Access Modes

     <img src="./reference_images/access.PNG" title="access">

-2) Create a storage class with the provisioner you want.
+2) Create a Storage Class with the Provisioner you want.

     ```vi custom_sc.yaml```
     ```bash